 Treglown Court in Cardiff is an office close to our heart; it houses over 50 Stride Treglown employees.

-Treglown Court in Cardiff, built for Stride Treglown’s own use, was the first office building in the UK to achieve a BREEAM Outstanding score, the highest ever, at 89.12%.
-It provides 500sqm of offices for over 50 employees.
-It subsequently achieved a BREEAM score of 85.33% on completion.
-The building became Carbon Neutral with an EPC of zero following the installation of additional PV’s, benefitting from the first tranche of Government Feed in Tariffs.
+Tasked with providing a new working environment for our staff in Wales, 500sqm of sustainable office space have been created.
+The first office building in the UK to achieve a BREEAM Outstanding score at 89.12% (the highest ever), the building became carbon neutral with an EPC of zero following the installation of additional PV’s.
 We then applied for the Renewable Heat Incentive and now receive payments against our consumption.

 Key sustainable features include: